BrettBlox/movie-search/README.md

 - Rebuild this project with a framework like NextJS with movie detail pages.
   Explore how much could be statically renedered at build time.
 - Plenty more!

+# Thank you so much for the opportunity to interview and build this application!
+It was a ton of fun and I can't wait to build more awesome things for Group Nine.